Műegyetemi AFC: History

-The club was founded as Műegyetemi Football Csapat (MFC - Technical University Football Club) by the students of the Budapest Technical University, Alfréd Hajós and Ferenc Gillemot, on the 1st of November 1897.
+The club was founded as Műegyetemi Football Csapat (MFC - Technical University Football Club) by the students of the Budapest Technical University, Alfréd Hajós and Ferenc Gillemot, on 1 November 1897.
 At the time MFC started operating as the second, independent university sports club in the country.
 Students have considered the club an integral part of the university since its inception, and this fact has been consistently expressed in the name and regulations of the club.
 The first statute, adopted in 1900, set the goal of spreading and cultivating exercise.
-It took part in the first official football match between different clubs to be played in Hungary, on the 6th of February 1898, when it won against Budapesti TC 5-0, despite BTC having trained the MFC players in the prior months.
+It took part in the first official football match between different clubs to be played in Hungary, on 6 February 1898, when it won against Budapesti TC 5–0, despite BTC having trained the MFC players in the prior months.
 The club soon also became involved in athletics, and in 1903 it became known as the Technical University Athletics and Football Club, Műegyetemi Atlétikai és Football Club.
 It was one of the founders of the Hungarian football league and played in the first season of the Hungarian League in 1901, and it finished third.As a result of the growing sports interest, teacher president Richard Zielinski had built an excellent fencing, wrestling, boxing and target shooting hall in the palace of the new Technical University in Lágymányos, and has contracted a number of excellent coaches: the world boxing champion Bobby Dobbs, the Italian fencing champion Italo Santelli, and the world boxing champion János Weigand.
-Under the guidance of these renowned experts, MAFC boxers, wrestlers and fencers came to the forefront and joined the swimmig section, which was already famous in Europe in the 1910s.
+Under the guidance of these renowned experts, MAFC boxers, wrestlers and fencers came to the forefront and joined the swimming section, which was already famous in Europe in the 1910s.